JessicaMoreschi/Spit-it-Out/README.md

   <li>

 <b>Update sentences</b> <br>
-• challenge:
-– when a user adds his own sentence, it must be seen from everyone in real time.
-– All the database must be constantly checked, but only the last element of the array must be loaded on change.
+Another chellenge relted to the previous one, was to make visible the changes made by other users in real time.
+This means that the database must be constantly checked, but only the last element of the array must be loaded on change. <br>
-• how we solved it:
-–The function texts.on("value", updateData) provides a constant check of the firebase database: each time it changes, it fires the updateData() function.
-– The updateData() function is the same of the previous gotData(): the difference is that it creates a new "agent" only for the last element of the firebase database array.
-(it means that each time a new sentence is stored, it will appear on the canvas of everyone).
+So, the function **texts.on("value", updateData)** have been introduced.
+This function does a constant check of the firebase database: each time it changes, it triggers the function **updateData()**.
+This function is the same of the previous one (**gotData()**): the difference is that it creates a new **agent** only for the last element of the firebase database array (it means that each time a new sentence is stored, it will appear on the everyone's canvas).

   </li>